Safewhere/CHTestSigningService/README.md

 8. Assign the application pool identity for the web application read permissions to the private key for the certificate imported in the previous step.
 9. Open a browser and point it to <https://chtestsigningservice.projekt-stoettesystemerne.dk>

-## <a name=“configuration”></a>Configuration ParametersA few properties in the configuration file, web.config, for CHTestSigningService may need to be updated:We will need to make changes to the C:\inetpub\CHTestSigningService\web.config file:* `SigningCertificateThumbprint` The thumbprint of a certificate with private key that is used to sign the updated token.
+## <a name=“configuration”></a>Configuration ParametersA few properties in the configuration file, web.config, for CHTestSigningService may need to be updated.
+The configuration file is located in `C:\CHTestSigningService\Kombit.Samples.CHTestSigningService\web.config`.

+The following parameters can be changed:* `SigningCertificateThumbprint` The thumbprint of a certificate with private key that is used to sign the updated token.
 The certificate must exist in `LocalMachine\My`.
 * `serilog:minimum-level` Specifies the level of logging.
 Log files are stored in the `Logs\` folder.
 * `owin:AutomaticAppStartup` Tell the application that it should use OWIN middleware when hosting under IIS.
 This setting should be true.